jetsonhacks/jetson-linux-build/README.md

 ## jetson-linux-build
 Tools to build the Linux kernel and modules on board Jetson Developer Kits

+Note: Currently this is for JetPack versions 4 and earlier - Working on upgrading to JetPack 5

 This is a tool for meant for intermediate+ users.
 Please read this entire document before proceeding.

 This repository contains convenience scripts to: